CodeMaesttro/CodeMaesttro/README.md

 - 💻 Full-stack developer with strong proficiency in **PHP (Laravel)**, **JavaScript/TypeScript**, and **Python**
 - 🔐 Passionate penetration tester experienced with tools like [Burp Suite](https://portswigger.net/burp), [Metasploit](https://www.metasploit.com/), [OWASP ZAP](https://www.zaproxy.org/), and more
 - 🌐 Web3 enthusiast focused on building decentralized applications using **Solidity**, **Ethers.js**, and **Hardhat**
+- 🛡️ A proclaimed Certified Ethical Hacker (CEH) — passionate about ethical hacking and cybersecurity best practices
 - 🛠️ Versatile across backend, frontend, DevOps, and cybersecurity — building secure, scalable systems from end to end

 ---